Crop Residues, their Types, Management and Uses

 Other uses of crop residues

-Since the beginning of civilization, crop residues have always been used in a plethora of ways.
-They are popularly used as household fuel, animal feed, and composting material in many developing and under-developed countries.
+Since the beginning of civilization, crop residues have been used in many ways.
+They are popularly used as household fuel, animal feed, and composting material in many developing and underdeveloped countries.

-Crop residues are an important source of energy in some parts of Asia and Africa.
-Pruned leaves, dried stems and stubble are generally used as fuel for cooking and lighting.
-However, it is a cheap source of fuel and beneficial to low-income families, the smoke released while burning causes health hazards and pollution.
+Crop residues are an essential energy source in some parts of the world.
+Pruned leaves, dried stems, and stubble are generally used as fuel for cooking and lighting.
+However, it is a cheap fuel source and beneficial to low-income families; the smoke released while burning causes health hazards and pollution.

 The straw is widely used in mushroom production.

-Rice and wheat straw are popularly used as a substrate in the production of the button, oyster and paddy straw mushrooms.
-T
+Rice and wheat straw are popularly used as a substrate in producing button, oyster, and paddy straw mushrooms.

-Using inedible Phyto mass into edible mushrooms can add economic value and is densely nutritious.
+Using inedible Phyto mass in edible mushrooms can add economic value and is densely nutritious.

-In recent years, awareness among the people for using clean fuels is rising exponentially.
+In recent years, awareness among the people of the need to use clean fuels has risen exponentially.

 There is an increase in the usage of crop residues for energy generation and as a substitute for fossil fuels.

-Some of the crops like sugarcane and sorghum are considered to be best for biofuel production due to their high carbohydrate content.
+Some crops, like sugarcane and Sorghum, are considered best for biofuel production due to their high carbohydrate content.

-In comparison with other renewable energy sources like solar and wind, biofuels are easier to store, inexpensive and environmentally friendly.
+Compared with other renewable energy sources like solar and wind, biofuels are more accessible to store, inexpensive, and environmentally friendly.

-However, transportation of large volumes of straw and infrastructural development for biofuel production is costlier.
+However, transporting large volumes of straw and infrastructural development for biofuel production is costlier.

-The conventional method of using cereal straw for roofing and using straw-clay mixture to make bricks and walls is still used in some areas for the construction of sheds and houses.
-Contrary to this, a modern approach of using a clean shredded straw can be seen popularly in many areas to make boards for interior partitioning.
+The conventional method of using cereal straw for roofing and straw-clay mixture to make bricks and walls is still used in some areas to construct sheds and houses.
+Contrary to this, a modern approach of using clean shredded straws to make boards for interior partitioning can be seen popularly in many areas.
 This shows the efficient repurposing of the residues.

 • As Animal feed

-Most of the crop residues are poor in nutrition and high in fiber content.
-Lignin present in residues makes them difficult for digestion.
-So feeding these residues untreated could impede digestibility in the animals, further affecting their performance.
+Most crop residues are poor in nutrition and high in fiber content.
+Lignin present in residues makes them difficult to digest.
+So, feeding these residues untreated could impede animal digestibility, further affecting their performance.

 Here is the list of the residues from different crops used as animal feed